Rajput Rebellion (1708–1710): Background

 After the death of Aurangzeb, a battle for succession began amongst the Mughal princes.
 Jai Singh II was a teenager then and commanded a thousand troops under Bidar Bakht.
-On 8 June 1707, Bidar Bakht and his father Azam Humayun were killed in battle.
-Jai Singh was helpless and was forced to retreat with the battered army.
+On 8 June 1707, Bidar Bakht and his father Azam Humayun were killed in battle and Jai Singh retreated.
 Bahadur Shah after becoming the new emperor marched towards Rajputana where the Rathors under Durgadas had been fighting the Mughals for thirty years.
 Ajit Singh had taken Jodhpur after the death of Aurangzeb and ousted Mehrab Khan and the Mughal garrisons.
 During this campaign Bahadur Shah was suspicious of Jai Singh II as he had been a good friend of Bidar Bakht and fought Bahadur at Jajau.
 Jai Singh's younger brother Bijay Singh on the other side had been with Bahadur Shah for a longer period of time.
 Therefore, when Bahadur Shah stopped at Amber on 10 January 1708 on his way to Marwar, he made Bijay Singh the Raja of Amber and removed Jai Singh from his post and made him an ordinary Jagirdar.
 When Bahadur Shah reached close to Marwar, Ajit Singh started negotiations after seeing the size of the imperial army.
 On 24 March, Bahadur Shah was forced to march south due to his brother Kam Baksh's rebellion.
 The emperor forced Ajit Singh and Jai Singh II to march with him and empowered Bijay Singh by giving him the title of Mirza Raja.
 However Bijay Singh was powerless in Amber as Jai Singh's men had neutralized the Mughal authorities there.
 Bahadur Shah had thus repeated the Marwar scenario of Aurangzeb which had previously resulted to the thirty-year war with the Rathors.
 Ajit Singh and Jai Singh II fled from the Mughal camp when they got a chance at Mandleshwar on 21 April 1708, they met Maharana Amar Singh and made an alliance.
 Jai Singh II also married the Maharana's daughter.
 The Rajput rebellion had thus begun.